dominicrodger/dominicrodger.com.old/src/pages/about-me.md

 The code (and all blog posts) are available on [GitHub][github-repo], and the site is hosted by [WebFaction][webfaction].

+[^1]: Kal&#233;o is a Django application which I've written for managing
+      websites for Churches.
+It is currently closed-source, though I'd eventually like to change that (see [Starting Over](http://www.dominicrodger.com/starting-over.html))
-[^1]: These sites aren't directly run by me - I just look after the software
+[^2]: These sites aren't directly run by me - I just look after the software
       and the servers.

 [dominicrodger]: http://dominicrodger.com "My personal blog"